LalitKumar234/URL-shortner-in-MERN/README.md

 ## Overview

-This MERN (MongoDB, Express.js, React.js, Node.js) URL shortener project comes with powerful analytics features.
+This MERN (MongoDB, Express.js, React.js, Node.js) URL shortener project comes with analytics features.
 It allows you to create shortened URLs and track their performance, including the number of clicks, the browsers used, and the devices used to open the links.

 ## Features